Michèl Yost

-Michèl Yost (Paris, 1754 – Paris, July 5, 1786) was a famous French clarinetist and cofounder of the French clarinet school.
+Michèl Yost (Paris, 1754 – Paris, July 5, 1786) was a French clarinetist and cofounder of the French clarinet school.
 He was a brilliant instrumentalist and even known beyond the boundaries of France.

 Yost was a friend of Johann Christoph Vogel.
 Joseph Beer (1744–1811) was Yost's teacher.
 Yost himself was a clarinet teacher counting famous clarinetists such as Xavier Lefèvre amongst his pupils.

 Compositions

 Although most compositions were published under his own name, some are the result of a cooperation with other musicians such as Johann Christoph Vogel.
 Some of his concertos have been recorded by Dieter Klöcker.